Research

 Spatial visualization

 Geologic structures are inherently three-dimensional.
 Thus it is important for geologists (both professional and students alike) to be able to picture structures both in 3D space as well as how they might appear on a 2D map, and easily toggle between these two different representations.
-I have been developing a series of instructional materials with Eric Horsman that try to give students frequent practice with different component skills within a geologic context.
+I developed a series of instructional materials with Eric Horsman that try to give students frequent practice with different component skills within a geologic context.